 Is there gluten free beer cheese?

-Beer cheese is not traditionally gluten free as beer usually contains gluten.
+If you're wondering: does beer cheese have gluten?
+Unfortunately, beer cheese is not traditionally gluten free as beer usually contains gluten.
 But you can make gluten free beer cheese as long as you use gluten free ingredients!

 This gluten free beer cheese recipe gets rave reviews.